Feroz-Siddiqui/chrome_extension_alarm_notification/README.md

 # chrome_extension_alarm_notification

-This project demonstrate the basic functionality of chrome extesion alarm and Notification.
+This project demonstrate the basic functionality of chrome extension alarm and Notification.
 All code should be written in background js.

 Following are points to be considered while setting the alarm.